MPIBGC-TEE/CompartmentalSystems/README.md

-# CompartmentalSystem: A Python3 package for the analysis of compartmental systems
+# CompartmentalSystems: A Python3 package for the analysis of compartmental systems

 These systems can be both nonlinear and nonautonomous.
 Consequently, this package can be seen as an extension of [LAPM](https://github.com/MPIBGC-TEE/LAPM) which deals